How can we keep traffic flowing?

 Support from Infrastructure Victoria

-People won’t change modes unless the new option is safe, convenient (i.e. fast) and enjoyable.
-This requires some reallocation of street space, e.g. away from parking and toward protected bicycle lanes or protected public transport stops.
+People won’t change modes unless they can see that the alternative is safe and convenient.
+This requires some reallocation of street space to wider footpaths, protected bicycle lanes and protected public transport stops.
 In turn, this requires targeted investment, as recommended by Infrastructure Victoria.
-Note that on-street car parking can still be retained near shopping streets, if it’s relocated to the first 5-10 bays on each side street.
+Note that on-street car parking can still be retained for shopping streets by relocating the parking to the first 5-10 bays on each side street.

 Support from the RACV